Tommy Dylan

 28-01-2026

-Submitted a Pictorial on the design of Photo Things to IDC.
+Submitted pictorial on the design of Photo Things to Interaction Design for Children (IDC 2026).

 26-01-2026